← All posts

 Why general-purpose players fall short

 Apple Music does not know what a set break is.
 It will display a live Dead show as 24 untitled tracks with no source information and no way to distinguish it from a studio record.
-If your FLAC files lack embedded metadata, Apple Music will not even try.
+If your FLAC files lack embedded metadata, Apple Music shows them as blank, untitled entries.

 VLC plays everything, but it is a video player with audio support, not a music player.
 No library management, no source type awareness, no way to browse by venue or date.
 You are dragging folders into a window every time.

-Audiophile players like Roon and Audirvana solve the audio quality problem.
-Bit-perfect playback, exclusive mode, high-resolution format support.
+Audiophile players like Roon and Audirvana solve the audio quality problem well.
+Bit-perfect playback, exclusive mode, high-resolution format support, plus extras like Roon's multiroom and Audirvana's upsampling.
 But they were built for studio album collections.
 They have no concept of taper notes or source types, no venue explorer, no way to search across Archive.org and Phish.in alongside your local files.
-They treat live recordings the way they treat everything else, which means ignoring everything that makes live recordings different.
+A live recording lands in the same flat structure as a studio album, so the set breaks, source badges, and taper notes never show up.

 What Showboard does differently